agritheory/edgewise/readme.md

 This library ~~uses~~ will use asyncio by default and generally defers to it whenever possible.
 ### Why?
 The EdgeDB python library is intended to be relatively low-level and highly performant.
 This library is designed to be intuitive and help you access and amipulate documents in relatively few steps, in a object oriented style.
 If you're doing a large application with EdgeDB you should be prepared to use both libraries.
 EdgeDB SDL is the among the most intuitive ways to define schema.
-This library take the approach that you should design your schema in its native language and access it in a way thats easiest for you.
+This library take the approach that you should design your schema in its native language and access it in a way that's easiest for you.

 ### How it Works
-This library first inspects your EdgeDB database with a schema query and builds classes from that with the help of the [attrs]() library.
+This library first inspects your EdgeDB database with a schema query and builds classes from that with the help of the [attrs](www.attrs.org) library.
 In formal computer science this is called an Inversion of Control pattern.
 You can create a new python instance of a class by calling `edgewise.new_doc('Object')` where 'Object' is the name of your EdgeDB object.
 All edgewise classes inherit from `Document` which provides several useful abstractions for you.

 ### Basic Usage
 ```python